 Pitch for: kiva.org

-Kiva is a U.S. NPO that has been crowdfunding loans to entrepreneurs, students and families since 2005.
-“We’re all a loan.” was my entry in their tag line competition.
-It didn’t win.
+Kiva is a U.S. Non-Profit that has been crowdfunding loans for entrepreneurs, students and families since 2005.
+“We’re all a loan.” was my entry in its tagline competition.

 Client: Liquid Group of Companies